mnogo0510/4_json/README.md

 # Quickstart

-You can import quadratic_eqation module into your script by:
+You can import pprint_json.py module into your script by:
 ```#!bash
 import pprint_json.py
 ```